fmstacco/data-maturity-assessment/README.md

 ## Target Audience

-* Users (potential customers) who wants to know are looking for data analysis and data science services to leverage their business.
+* Users (potential customers) to evaluate your company's data management.
-* Users (potential customers) who are looking for data analysis and data science services to leverage their business.
-* Users (potential customers) who want to implement a data strategy in their business to increase profitability and improve customer services.
+* Users (potential customers) want to know the metrics used to evaluate the maturity of the company's data management.

 ## User Stories

-* As a potential customer, I want to easily navigate through their website pages so I can quickly get the information that I’m looking for.
+* As a potential customer, I want to easily navigate the data maturity assessment quiz.
-* As a potential customer, I want to see what the results my company can achieve after contracting their services.
-* As a potential customer, I want to see the people who are the people doing the job and its credentials, it would increase my confidence towards getting in touch and hiring them.
+* As a potential customer, I want to know where I am getting it right and where I am missing the data management of my company.
-* As a potential customer, I want to know what services the company offers so I can quickly understand if they can address my business issues.
+* As a potential customer, I want to receive feedback from my assessment of my company's data maturity.
-* As a potential customer, I want to see how the company has helped other clients it helps me to see how competent they are doing their job.
+* As a potential customer, I want to be able to contact the company to learn more about the company services.
-* As a potential customer, I want to know that they will get in touch quickly for a discussion on my business and how can they help me.
-* As a potential customer, I want to see what tools they use when offering their services so I can trust they know what they are doing.

 [Back to top](<#contents>)

-## Site Aims

-* To establish an online presence through a website and not just rely on social networks as Facebook, Instagram.
-* Be easily found by potential customers through search engines.
-* To offer information about the company and its services as well as data analysis and data science.

 ## Wireframes